 I recommend you get a good, detailed map of the city.
 AAA maps are good,

-but nothing beats a GPS.
+but nothing beats Google Maps on your iPhone.
 Be warned

 not all streets are listed, many smaller streets are missing depending on your software.
 The